Texts, articles and reviews with label: 'reason'.

 Lesson 2015: Can we talk about God in the context of contemporary science?

 summaryScience, by its method, cannot directly study God as an object.
-However, the activity of the scientist has some fields which, although they are not scientific, are open to God: references to the absolute, the contingency of the physical, the intelligibility of the world and its dialogical otherness.
+However, the activity of the scientist has some fields which, although not scientific, are open to God: references to the absolute, the contingency of the physical, the intelligibility of the world and its dialogical otherness.

 Author: Prof. Giuseppe Tanzella-Nitti